 blockstudio / phpstan

-PHPStan extension for Blockstudio with template typing, schema validation, block tag checks, and public API stubs.
+PHPStan extension for Blockstudio with template typing, schema validation, block tag checks, public API stubs, and a generated project contract.

 Package info